openbohemians/goat/README.md

   dependency's location, name, and version control reference if applicable.
 It is formatted using super-simple yaml objects, each having at most four fields.

-* All dependencies are placed in a `.deps` directory at the root of your project.  goat will automatically look for a `.go.yaml` in your current working directory or one of its parents, and call that the project root.
-For the rest of the command's duration your GOPATH will have `<projroot>/.deps` prepended to it.
+* All dependencies are placed in a `vendor` directory at the root of your project.  goat will automatically look for a `.go.yaml` in your current working directory or one of its parents, and call that the project root.
+For the rest of the command's duration your GOPATH will have `<projroot>/vendor` prepended to it.
 This has many useful properties, most notably that your dependencies are sandboxed inside your code, but are still usable exactly as they would have been if they were global.